 Used for any exit out of the Mainland

 * In Shenzhen it seems applicants can get a one-year, multiple entry entry-exit document (probably special status due to its proximity to Hong Kong and to allow easier passage back and forth)

 How to Use

 You’ll need to use the child’s foreign passport to book the international flight/s out of China.
-The entry-exit document is simply shown to the Chinese customs agent when exiting China, and then shown upon check-in for your flight back to China and again, shown to the customs agent when entering China.
+The entry-exit document is simply shown to the Chinese customs officer when exiting China, and then shown upon check-in for your flight back to China and again, shown to the customs officer when entering China.
 You should also be able to use only the entry-exit document if travelling to Hong Kong or Macao, in which case you’d need to book your travel using this document number.

 After one exit and entry or within three months of the date of issue, the document will expire.
 But remember to hold on to it anyway, since you’ll need to show it when applying for the same in the future.